bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 The Bitmark SDK is a collection of libraries for different programming languages and mobile platforms.
 In addition to providing language-specific bindings to the Bitmark APIs, the SDK simplifies local key management for signing and encryption.

->In this section we introduce a very simple way to create a new Bitmark Account using **Bitmark JS SDK**.<br>
+> In this section we introduce a very simple way to create a new Bitmark Account using the **Bitmark JS SDK**.<br>
->For the detailed explanation, further, functions and other languages - Please look at the [Bitmark SDK](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-sdk/bitmark-sdk-document.md) section.
+> For the detailed explanation, further, functions and other languages - Please look at the [Bitmark SDK](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-sdk/bitmark-sdk-document.md) section.

 <br>